DaleMcGrew/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 On the left pane "Object Explorer" right click on "Databases" and add the "WeVoteServerDB".
 An empty "WeVoteServerDB" has been created.

-## Initialize empty tables in the WeVoteServerDB
+## Initialize the table structures within the WeVoteServerDB

 1. Create an empty log file on your computer to match the one expected by the app as configured in the environment_variables.json file: